kupferwerk/swift-style-guide/CODESTYLE.md

 In all other cases, define a class, and create instances of that class to be managed and passed by reference.
 In practice, this means that most custom data constructs should be classes, not structures.

+Note that inheritance is (by itself) usually _not_ a good reason to use classes, because polymorphism can be provided by protocols, and implementation reuse can be provided through composition.

 For more details look at: https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Properties.html

-Note that inheritance is (by itself) is not always a good reason to use classes, because polymorphism can be provided by protocols, and implementation reuse can be provided through default implementations and overriding.

 For example, this class hierarchy: